 The primary goal of the Pacific University Athletic Training Program is to graduate well-rounded and highly competent clinicians ready to assume duties in any of the standard areas of athletic training practice.
 Clinical education plays an important role in this education and comprises approximately 40% of a student's time in the athletic training program.

-Pacific University uses the form below to manage our clinical internships.
+Pacific University uses the form below to manage our clinical practicums.

 - Immunization Form (pdf)

 Clinical Education for Preceptors

 Quality clinical education is critical for effectively preparing our students to be competent athletic trainers.
 Integral to this is the development of top-notch clinical education sites and clinical instructors.
 This section contains information for use by current clinical preceptors, as well as for athletic trainers who would like to become clinical preceptors for Pacific.

 Clinical Performance Evaluation